sfkleach/JinXML/PushParser.md

 innovating (we couldn't anyway!) so this is deliberately phrased as an encouragement.

 A standard push-parser:
- - Is configurable and that configuration can be serialised/deserialised as JinXML to a string or a file.
-See [below](#What-can-be-configured-in-JinXMLs-standard-push-parser) for details.
  - Consumes a stream of characters and produces a _stream_ of events.
  - It must support an input consisting of multiple (zero or more) JinXML expressions on the input.
  - It must make an output event available as soon as possible i.e. it must not be necessary to consume